MrSmallZzy/APB-Deadside-Bot-Legal/TERMS_OF_SERVICE.md

 ## 10. Termination

-We reserve the right to suspend or terminate your access to the Bot at any time, for any reason, without notice or liability.
+We reserve the right to suspend or terminate your access to the Bot at any time, for any reason, including but not limited to violations of Section 3.2 (User Conduct) or Section 3.3 (Representation of APB), without notice or liability.

 ## 11. Governing Law